walkerke/census-r/07-spatial-analysis-census.md

 <p class="caption">(\#fig:dfw-quadrant-plot)LISA quadrant scatterplot</p>
 </div>

-Observations falling in the top-right quadrant represent "high-high" clusters, where older Census tracts are also surrounded by older tracts in their spatial neighborhoods.
+Observations falling in the top-right quadrant represent "high-high" clusters, where Census tracts with higher median ages are also surrounded by Census tracts with older populations.
 Statistically significant clusters - those with a *p*-value less than or equal to 0.05 - are colored red on the chart.
-The bottom-left quadrant also represents spatial clusters, but instead includes younger tracts that are also surrounded by younger tracts.
+The bottom-left quadrant also represents spatial clusters, but instead includes lower-median-age tracts that are also surrounded by tracts with similarly low median ages.
 The top-left and bottom-right quadrants are home to the spatial outliers, where values are dissimilar from their neighbors.

 GeoDa also implements a "cluster map" where observations are visualized in relationship to their cluster membership and statistical significance.
 The code below reproduces the GeoDa cluster map using **ggplot2** and `geom_sf()`.